-Mazda established the Mazda Foundation charitable organization in 1984 to "conduct activities to promote science and technology and the sound development of youth, to share prosperity with the people of the world, and to build a society where people can lead rich and fulfilling lives."
-As of March 31, 2013, the Mazda Foundation has provided grants totaling ¥1,429,800,000.
+Mazda established the Mazda Foundation in 1984, which is a charitable organization aimed at conducting activities to promote science and technology and the sound development of youth, sharing prosperity with the people of the world, and building a society in which people can lead rich and fulfilling lives.
+The Foundation will mark its 30th anniversary in FY March 2015.
+As of March 31, 2014, it has provided grants totaling ¥1,477,800,000 (including ¥46,000,000 in FY March 2014).

 To contribute to the development of culture and society by promoting well-balanced improvement in science and technology

 - Support for research: Since 1985, the Mazda Foundation has awarded grants for basic and applied research projects in science and technology.

 - Support for operations: Since 1985, the Mazda Foundation has awarded grants for projects related to science education, including "Scientific Experience" events held in Japan's Chugoku region by researchers, designed for students from elementary school through high school.

 - "Science is Fun" projects: Since 2003, the Mazda Foundation has carried out the "Science is Fun" projects in cooperation with Hiroshima University, to prevent young people from turning away from the sciences, as part of community contribution activities making effective use of the university's intellectual resources.

 - Support for operations: A total of ¥1.0 million was provided for 10 projects related to "Scientific Experience" events.

-- "Science is Fun" projects: The Mazda Foundation held the Junior Science Seminar (six times a year) for junior high school students, the Science Lab Workshop comprising three courses for high school students, and the annual Science Lecture for junior high and high school students.
+- "Science is Fun" projects: The Mazda Foundation held the Junior Science Seminar (five times a year) for junior high school students (with a cumulative total of approximately 90 students participating), the Science Lab Workshop comprising two courses for high school students, and the annual Science Lecture mainly for junior high school students and for primary school students (with 45 students participating).

 To help build a society where people can lead rich and fulfilling lives by providing support for the sound development of young people or assisting their self-learning